nmeri17/suphle-docs/src/docs/v1/database/index.md

 The database layer can be considered as the heart of your program.
 It's where we describe nouns or entities that drive the application.
 If you visualize your software, picture this layer residing on the outskirts of the application, independent of the [modules](/docs/v1/modules), and are all accessible to each other.

+## Choosing an ORM

 An object relational mapper, though not absolutely crucial, is often used to abstract away rows and functionality from the walls of the database server, into strongly-typed objects.
 PHP happens to be furnished with some established ORM libraries (not limited to [Eloquent](laravel.com/docs/8.x/eloquent) and [Cycle ORM](cycle-orm.dev)), with vast coverage of most possible database needs.
 Suphle keeps an open mind regarding your choice of which to use.
 If you are at a loss and could use some recommendation, do read on.
-Otherwise, skip the next section.

-## Choosing an ORM

 ### Active Record pattern